moorepants/learn-multibody-dynamics/translational.rst

 and it looks very dangerous.
 It would be interesting to know the velocity and acceleration of various points on this sculpture.
 First, we sketch a configuration diagram:

+.. todo:: Add the labels in the figures for N, A, B (circles around them).

 .. figure:: figures/translational-kinetic-sculpture.svg
    :align: center